nodejs/node/doc/api/test.md

 all tests have completed.
 If the [`NODE_V8_COVERAGE`][] environment variable is used to specify a code coverage directory, the generated V8 coverage files are written to that directory.
-Node.js core modules and files within `node_modules/` directories are not included in the coverage report.
+Node.js core modules and files within `node_modules/` directories are, by default, not included in the coverage report.
+However, they can be explicity included via the [`--test-coverage-include`][] flag.
 If coverage is enabled, the coverage report is sent to any [test reporters][] via the `'test:coverage'` event.